aaaeeeo/League-of-Legends-Analysis/README.md

 #### Usage Note
 1. Select all catogories with out filtering has special batch view, thus should be fast.
 But filtering don't.
 In this case, I have put the pressure on front-end visualization lirary which will result select too many catogories on some computers slow.
 2. Region ***Brazil*** don't have any batch view data.
 Select it only on region filter to test speed layer.
+3. Drawing options are not optimized.
+So, `Max` and `Radius` may need to be adjusted in order to get a beautiful heatmap.

 ## Data